Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 He also has held communications and management positions with Rockwell International, Westinghouse Electric Corporation and the Aluminum Company of America (ALCOA).

-Bussey is involved with many business and community organizations, such as Leadership Tomorrow, The Trade Development Alliance and the Washington Aerospace Partnership.
-In addition, he serves on the boards of Group Health Foundation and the Boy Scouts of America Seattle Council.
+Bussey is involved with many business and community organizations such as Challenge Seattle and the Washington Roundtable.
+In addition, he serves on the Boards of the Seattle Metropolitan Chamber of Commerce, The Bellevue Downtown Association, TVW, and the Boy Scouts of America.

 Phil is a graduate of Brigham Young University.
-He and his wife Cathy live in Issaquah, Washington and have three children.
+He and his wife Cathy live in Fall City, Washington and have three children.

 Daniel A. Doyle